IDTdesign/codestyle/CSS.md

 When using nested selectors follow the rules:

-* Indent each nested selector or @-rule with 4 spaces
+* Indent each nested selector or @-rule with 4 spaces.
-* Seperate each rule by a blank line
+* Seperate each rule by a blank line.
-* Don't use blank lines between multiple closing brace (`}`)
+* Don't use blank lines between multiple closing brace (`}`).

 Example: